 Choosing the right fly fishing reel can be a fascinating process, but the numerous technical differences can also make it confusing.
 Sometimes what seem like small details have a big impact on their suitability for a particular type of fishing.

 The BestReviews team has spent many hours in the lab and out on the water to bring you the information you need (it’s a tough job, but someone’s gotta do it).
-That has allowed us to make a series of recommendations that cover a wide range of the price and performance options.
 We’ve also put together the following fly fishing reel buying guide in which we take an in-depth look at each of the key elements and some common questions.

 A fly fishing reel is basically a simple device.
 It includes the main body, a spool for the line (which fits onto a central spindle), a winder, a clutch for drag, and a bracket to mount it on the fly rod.
 However, variations in these components make a huge difference.
 Here, we’ll look at the following characteristics: